rawpixel-vincent/testcafe-opengl/README.md

 # testcafe opengl

-Run testcafe on arm64 arch, add webgl v2 support to firefox / chrome **without the need of a CPU**
+Run testcafe on arm64 arch, add webgl v2 support to firefox / chrome **without the need for a GPU**

 N.B.
 Provided as is for the community,
 PR and feedback is welcome.